Jawahir01/Bird-Hunt/README.md

 # **Bird Hunt Game**

 Bird Hunt is a fun and challenging game where you can test your shooting skills.
 When building the game, I was inspired by the famous Duck Hunt game.
 So, I created my own version of hunting different kind of birds.
-The game is easy and I hope you like it.
+The game is easy and I hope you like it have fun.

-- **NOTE** For mobile/small screen users ...
+- **NOTE** This game is designed to be played on a wider screen size.
+If you are using a mobile device or other small screen, please rotate your device to landscape mode to ensure optimal gameplay.

 ![The_website](assets/docs/main_page.png)